Q: What is Mars Direct?

 With two launches during each launch window -- one ERV and one hab -- more and more of Mars will be opened to human exploration.
 Eventually, multiple habs can be sent to the same site and linked together, allowing for the beginnings of a permanent Mars base.

 A: Estimates of the cost of a human Mars exploration program over the years have been wildly disparate, leaving much confusion in their wake.
-On the high end of the scale was the Space Exploration Initiative proposed by President George H. W. Bush in 1989 at $450 billion; Mars Direct occupies the low end of the scale at roughly $30 billion.
+On the high end of the scale was the Space Exploration Initiative proposed by President George H. W. Bush in 1989 at $450 billion; Mars Direct occupies the low end of the scale.
+Some estimates have pegged Mars Direct at roughly $30 billion, using conventional government & aerospace industry practices.
+Other estimates put it as low as $8-10 billion, using a more modern and agile approach and leveraging the private sector.

 A: The differences in cost estimates are mainly due to the amount of new hardware which must be developed and used under any given proposal.
 Some Mars exploration programs have advocated assembly of large spacecraft either in orbit or on the Moon, while others have called for advanced propulsion systems such as nuclear engines.
 Developing these new technologies and the infrastructure necessary to support them drives costs up rapidly.
 Mars Direct achieves its low cost in two ways: by using only existing technologies, adapted for the specifics of a Mars mission, and by generating rocket fuel for the return mission -- by far the largest mass component, and therefore most costly non-development expense of any Mars mission -- on the surface of Mars.